thrichert/FWG/Logi_101.md

 - how to access a stockpile :
 enter the code to get access to a private stockpile

 ![access a stockpile](imgs/seaport-access-stockpile.jpg)

 then select the stockpile :

 ![access a stockpile](imgs/seaport-stockpile-select.jpg)

+send this to your captain / logi-manager to prouve you've read this document

+[101FWG-LOGI101]

 ## FAQ / how to :
 - submit an item :